-Thinning hair can be the symptoms of various medical conditions, hormonal issues, stress or can just simply be unexplained.
+Thinning hair can be the symptoms of various medical conditions, hormonal issues, vitamin deficiencies, stress or systemic inflammation.
 I’ve seen thinning hair on ladies of all ages, have it checked out by the doctor to see if the root cause can be found as it could be something that’s easily treated.
 Meanwhile here are some quick tips to help disguise the look of thinning hair:

 - Create volume by setting your hair on large heated rollers so that the hair stands up creating the look of fuller hair.

 - Backcomb the roots to keep the hair lifted as this will fill the scalp area with hair which helps to give the illusion of more thickness.